InventiStudio/portfolio/blog-posts/en/4-promis.md

   </p>
 </div>

-“Excellent job done on Promis - congratulations!
+<p class="indent">“Excellent job done on Promis - congratulations!
 It is the first time I am outsourcing IT jobs outside of France and it was a perfect match!
 We had a very good communication (both written and spoken) in English, with the appropriate level of questions / feedback / reporting.
 InventiStudio have an awesome skills in front development (HTML / CSS / JS ES6 / Vue.js / Webpack) and there were some really tricky parts!
-They did a very reliable transcription of the design (Sketch files) to web pages and have excellent understanding of the instructions and challenge of the guidelines when required, with a true UI & UX design view and opinion.
+They did a very reliable transcription of the design (Sketch files) to web pages and have excellent understanding of the instructions and challenge of the guidelines when required, with a true UI & UX design view and opinion.</p>

-PS.
+<p class="indent">PS.
 We have just started a second project together.
-Hope it will be as good as the first one!”
+Hope it will be as good as the first one!”</p>